Make work flow faster with Slack’s new platform

 Start building with the new platform today

-By using Bolt with our modular architecture, defining custom triggers for your workflows, and applying the improvements that were made to the Slack CLI and SDK, you can build automations that move your business faster and save invaluable time.
+By creating modular, reusable building blocks and using the newly improved Slack CLI and SDK, you can build automations that move your business forward faster and save invaluable time.

 We can’t wait to see what you build!